tmastersmart/pi-talk/README.md

 Once this is all working import the driver in hubitat. https://raw.githubusercontent.com/tmastersmart/pi-talk/main/pi_talk.groovy

-save it and go to devises and add a virtual device using this driver.
+save it and add a virtual device using this driver.
-Go to the driver and enter the url to your pi and the name of your server
+Go to the driver and enter the url to your pi the name of your server and the voice you want to use on the pi type 'espeak --voices' to get a list

-After this is does send a message using the option in the driver then run bash talk.sh  and it should speak
+send a message using the option in the driver then run bash talk.sh  and it should speak

-You then need to creat a command to run at startup run with 'watch -n 10 /home/pi/talk.sh'
+Create a chron to run every min and load bash talk.sh

-The 10 is run every 10 seconds adjust as needed.
+or open a terminal and type 'watch -n 10 /home/pi/talk.sh'

-You need to add a log rotation for /home/pi/talk.log
+You also need to add a log rotation for /home/pi/talk.log

 Webmin is recomended with it you can set up log rotation and start up options using a web interface. https://www.webmin.com/deb.html

 You may modify espeak command the docs are here http://espeak.sourceforge.net/commands.html